dmachard/coredns-gslb/README.md

 - `service` can be left empty to check the overall server health, or set to a specific service name.

-### Custom Script
+### Additional: Custom Script

+⚠️ **Security Warning**: Custom scripts execute with CoreDNS privileges and have no sandboxing.
+Use with extreme caution in production environments.

 Executes a custom shell script to determine backend health.
 The script should return exit code 0 for healthy, non-zero for unhealthy.

-⚠️ **Security Warning**: Custom scripts execute with CoreDNS privileges and have no sandboxing.
-Use with extreme caution in production environments.

 ```yaml
 healthchecks: